-For juicy, tender chicken breasts remember these three things: marinate first, bake loosely covered, and use a meat thermometer.
-We marinate the chicken breasts in a magical mixture of fresh lemon, garlic, Dijon mustard and parsley before baking in the oven.
+For the best, juicy, and tender chicken breasts remember these three things: marinate first, bake loosely covered, and use a meat thermometer.
+We marinate the chicken breasts in a magical mixture of fresh lemon, garlic, Dijon mustard, and parsley before baking in the oven.
 If you’re short on time, marinate as close to an hour as you can.
 If you’re flexible, go for a whole two hours.
 And since we want to keep things safe, it’s best to marinate the chicken in the refrigerator (no matter how long you do it for).
 We highly recommend using an internal thermometer when cooking meats.

 2 large lemons